- What Is a Stretch Annuity and How Does It Work?

 - Differences of Immediate vs. Deferred Annuities

-The guaranteed income of an annuity makes this a valuable retirement product for many households.
-While there are many different kinds of annuity, two of the broadest categories are immediate vs. deferred contracts.
-With an immediate annuity, you buy the contract in one lump sum and begin receiving payments right away.
+The guaranteed income of an annuity makes it a valuable retirement product for many households.
+While there are many different types of annuities, two of the most popular are immediate vs. deferred contracts.
+With an immediate annuity, you buy the contract in a single lump sum and begin receiving payments immediately.
 A deferred annuity, on… read more…

 - What Is an Investment-Only Variable Annuity (IOVA)?